solidstate-network/hardhat-template/README.md

-# SolidState Smart Contract Project
+# Solidstate Smart Contract Project

 > Note: This repository was generated from a template or is the template itself.
 To set up a new project, set the missing data marked "TODO" in `package.json` and remove this notice.

-This project is built with [SolidState](https://github.com/solidstate-network).
+This project is built with [Solidstate](https://github.com/solidstate-network).
 See the [solidstate-solidity](https://github.com/solidstate-network/solidstate-solidity) documentation for information about contract integration and testing.

 ## Development